d1snin/Emily/README.md

 # Emily
-A Discord bot writed using JDA library.
+A Discord bot writed on Java using JDA library.